a-cladys/fortellisapi-wrapper-library/README.md

 @@ Sample implementation Using Elead Sales Opportunities V2 Api @@
 + DELETE
  deleteRequest(reqURL: string)
- This method expects the request url and will return the response in case of SUCCESS and wil return the ERROR in case of failure.
+-This method expects the request url and body and will return the response in case of SUCCESS and wil return the ERROR in case of failure.-

 var fortellisLibraryDelete =  new FortellisTypescriptLibraryExam("Basic WHRWUDB3Um5YWVVLUWRRMEdESlVONzA0NEtwb3N5Z2o6RFZBa1N3Q3AydVMxMWF3ZQ==", "test")
 var resDelete =fortellisLibraryDelete.deleteRequest('https://api.fortellis.io/sales/v2/elead/opportunities/tradein/b980f525-803c-4339-a2bd-caf0896bf599')